-Federal grants (grants/educational assistance funds): Grants provided by federal agencies such as the U.S. Department of Education, including Title IV federal student aid program grants such as Federal Pell Grants,
+Federal grants and scholarships (including educational assistance funds): Grants and scholarships provided by federal agencies such as the U.S. Department of Education and Department of Health and Human Services (HHS), including Title IV federal student aid program grants such as Federal Pell Grants, FSEOG, TEACH Grants.

-FSEOG, TEACH Grants.
 Also include need-based and merit-based educational assistance funds and training vouchers provided from (a) other federal agencies and (b) federally-sponsored educational benefits programs.
 Do not include any veterans' education benefits or Department of Defense Tuition Assistance funds in Section 1 of the SFA Survey.

 Federal Work Study: Money earned by students based on financial need to meet postsecondary education costs who are employed part-time, typically in education related credit or non-credit employment (a) at the institution; (b) in community service activities on- campus or off-campus; or (c) at a private for-profit or nonprofit business, agency, or organization.
 Earnings include the federal and nonfederal share of wages, benefits, withholdings, and other employment deductions.
-It includes, but is not limited to, assistantships, apprenticeships, internships, externships, and cooperative education experiences.
+Federal Work Study may include, but is not limited to, assistantships, apprenticeships, internships, externships, and cooperative education experiences.
 While it does not include institutional and state work study programs, the non-federal share includes all state and local funds used to match these programs.
 Do not include Department of Veteran's Affairs (VA) work study.